-The Society of Indexers recommends that indexing rates start from:
+The Society of Indexers publishes recommended indexing rates, updated annually.

-It is recommended that these figures be used as a basis for estimating the total cost of an index.
-It should be noted that experienced indexers working on specialized texts will normally charge well above the minimum rates quoted above, which are applicable to non-specialist texts and less experienced indexers.
+We recommend that you use these figures as a basis for estimating the total cost of an index.
+It should be noted that experienced indexers working on specialised texts will normally charge well above the minimum rates, which are applicable to non-specialist texts and less experienced indexers.

-In negotiating fees, whether based on hourly or page rates, indexers should consider the complexity of the text and other factors as listed on the Society of Indexers website.
-For a subject-searchable directory of indexers, click here.
+In negotiating fees, whether based on hourly or page rates, indexers will consider the complexity of the text as well as other factors, such as fixed overheads, tax obligations and other expenses.